• Skip to primary navigation

 For the Meatballs:

-Rice vinegar: Or use white wine vinegar if that's all you have on hand.
+• Rice vinegar: It's OK to use white wine vinegar if that's all you have on hand.

-Honey: Just 2 tablespoons for the entire recipe.
-You could also use a sugar-free substitute.
+• Honey: Just 2 tablespoons for the entire recipe.
+You can use a sugar-free substitute.

-Light soy sauce: Or use a gluten-free alternative if you wish.
+• Light soy sauce: Or use a gluten-free alternative if needed.

 Instructions

-• Mix the beef and spices.
-Place the meatballs ingredients in a large bowl and use your hands to mix everything together.
+Mix the beef and spices.
+Place the meatball ingredients in a large bowl and use your hands to mix everything together.

-• Prepare the sauce.
-Simply mix the sauce ingredients in a medium saucepan and heat them over medium-low heat.
+Prepare the glaze.
+Mix the glaze ingredients in a medium saucepan and heat them over medium-low heat.

-• Finish the dish.
+Coat the meatballs.
 Add the meatballs to the sauce and turn to coat.
-Keep cooking until heated through and thickened, about 5 more minutes.
-You can mix in a cornstarch slurry at this point (cornstarch mixed with cold water) to help thicken the sauce.
+Keep cooking until the meatballs are heated through and the glaze is thickened, about 5 more minutes.
+Serve immediately.

-When mixing the seasonings into the ground beef and then when shaping the meatballs, try to use a light touch and work the meat lightly.
+• When mixing the seasonings into the ground beef and shaping the meatballs, try to use a light touch and work the meat lightly.
 This will help prevent the meatballs from being too dense.

-There's no need for a filler (breadcrumbs) or a binder (eggs).
-The meatballs keep their shape well and if you work them lightly, they'll be nice and light and won't come out too dense.
+There's no need for a filler (breadcrumbs) or binder (eggs).
+The meatballs keep their shape well.
+If you work them lightly, they'll be light and fluffy and won't come out too dense.

 Can I make these meatballs with jelly?